aldajo92/UDACITY-SDC_BehavioralCloning/README.md

         # read paths an values stored in the line list
 ```

-This was the final process found to get a better way to read the information.
+This method was included in the final script, model.py.

-The evolution of the final code is showed on files `read_and_traing_*.py` that was based on the instructions provided in the project description.

 ## Model Architecture
 In this project, two model arquitecture was tested: